hekonsek/smolok/documentation.md

 The requirement for using Smolok command line tool is to have Docker client available in the path.

+### Installing Raspbian on SD card

+Installs Raspbian to a given SD card.
+For example to install Raspbian Jessie (2016-02-26) to SD card device `/dev/mmcblk0`, execute the following command:

+    smolok sdcard install-raspbian mmcblk0

+Smolok will download a Raspbian image for you (if needed), extract it and install to the target SD card.

 ### Installing and starting Smolok Cloud

 In order to start Smolok Cloud, just execute the following command: